Latest PPE Recommendations

 ANSWER: No, the guidance we have shared to this point remains unchanged.
 As a reminder, all employees should be wearing a mask at ALL times while they are at any Cook Children's location and this includes office buildings and non-patient care areas.
 Masks should also be worn while you are working in your cube or a cubicle space.
 The only time the mask should be taken off is when you are alone in an enclosed room (an office, meeting room) by yourself with the door closed or while you are eating when you are by yourself and not around others.

-NEW FLYER ABOUT ACCEPTABLE MASKS: A handy new infographic on the masks that are acceptable at Cook Children's is here.
+FLYER ABOUT ACCEPTABLE MASKS, including for staff: A handy new infographic on the masks that are acceptable at Cook Children's is here.

 NEW FREQUENTLY ASKED QUESTIONS (FAQs) AROUND PPE: Recently, Occupational Health received several questions about PPE.
 Marc Mazade, M.D., Medical Director of Infection Prevention, answers some of the most commonly asked questions here.
 Learn about a PPE timeout and read his informative FAQ today.